dnnsoftware/Dnn.Platform/SECURITY.md

 * **Moderate** means the issue can compromise data or functionality on a portal/website only if some other condition is met (e.g. a particular module or a user within a particular role is required).
 Moderate issue security bulletins typically include recommended actions to resolve the issue.
 * **Low** means the issue is very difficult to exploit or has a limited potential impact.

-Once an issue has been resolved via a public release of DNN Platform the release notes on GitHub are updated to reflect that security bulletins exist for the release.
-Additionally the [DNN Community Security Center](https://dnncommunity.org/security) is updated with the vulnerability details.
-We strongly suggest using the "Watch" option on GitHub for "Releases" at a minimum to receive notifications of updated DNN Platform Releases.
+Once an issue has been resolved via a public release of DNN Platform, the release notes on GitHub are updated to reflect security bulletins exist for the release.
+Additionally, the [DNN Security Center](https://dnncommunity.org/security) is updated with the vulnerability details.
+We strongly suggest using the "Watch" option on GitHub for "Releases" at a minimum to receive notifications of DNN Platform releases.

 ## Coordinated Disclosure & Timelines
 DNN Platform follows a policy of coordinated disclosure, meaning we aim to provide clear and timely communication about security issues after a fix has been implemented and released.

-As an open-source project maintained by a volunteer-driven community, we cannot guarantee fixed release dates for patches.
+As an open-source project maintained by a volunteer-driven community, we cannot guarantee release dates for patches.
 While we take all reports seriously, the time required to validate, fix, test, and publish a release depends entirely on the availability of community contributors.

-If you're a security researcher, we appreciate your patience and understanding.
-We are not a commercial vendor with dedicated security engineers on staff—our ability to respond depends on the time and effort of volunteers.
+If you are a security researcher, we appreciate your patience and understanding.
+DNN Platform is not maintained by a commercial entity with dedicated security engineers on staff.
+Instead, it is maintained by the DNN Community and our ability to respond depends on the time and effort of volunteers.
 You can help speed up resolution by:

 - Providing detailed reproduction steps.
 - Suggesting mitigation strategies.
-- Contributing a patch or fix via a pull request (let us know if you're interested—we're happy to collaborate securely).
+- Contributing a patch or fix via a pull request (let us know if you are interested and we will be happy to collaborate securely).

-We understand the desire to know which version will include the fix and when it will be disclosed, but please note that we are unable to commit to specific timelines until a fix is implemented and verified.
+We understand the desire to know which version will include the fix and when it will be disclosed, but please note that we are unable to commit to specific timelines.
+We will know more about which version the fix is targeting once it is implemented and verified.

 ## Public Disclosure and Notifications
-Once a fix has been publicly released, the vulnerability will be documented in the [DNN Community Security Center](https://dnncommunity.org/security), and in the [GitHub repository security advisory tab](https://github.com/dnnsoftware/Dnn.Platform/security/advisories)
+Once a fix has been released, the vulnerability will be documented in the [DNN Security Center](https://dnncommunity.org/security), and in the [GitHub repository security advisory tab](https://github.com/dnnsoftware/Dnn.Platform/security/advisories).

 We typically wait about 30 days after a release before disclosing any details of a resolved vulnerability.
 This delay allows site administrators time to apply updates before specific exploitation techniques are made public.
-But this timing can vary depending of multiple factors.
+However, this timing can vary depending on several factors.

 As a general policy, DNN Platform does not issue Hot Fix releases to prior versions of DNN Platform.
 If a remediation is possible via configuration it shall be noted as applicable in the posted bulletins.